JhoniFarias/ChromeAccessibilityExtension/README.md

 2 - "startar" o site-example com live-server do VsCode

-3 - Provisóriamente alterar a URL do site no arquivo manifest.js
+3 - Precisar alterar a URL do site no arquivo manifest.js